Stiffstream/restinio/README-NEW.md

 # RESTinio By A Very Short Example

-Consider the task of writing a c++ application that must support some REST API, RESTinio represents our solution for that task.
-Currently it is in beta state.
+Consider the task of writing a C++ application that must support some REST API, RESTinio represents our solution for that task.
+Currently it is in stable beta state.
 Lets see how it feels like in simple cases:

 ~~~~~{.cpp}